geekytime/tiny-heap/readme.md

 ### all()

-Returns the nodes of the heap as an array.
+Returns all of the nodes of the heap as an array.
 Nodes are ordered top to bottom, left to right.